 Stakeholder, one will not be able to take any actions on the incidents.
 To be able to take actions on incidents, you must be added as a

 Admin.
-Please contact an Admin of your Organization and have your User Type changed from Stakeholder to
+Please contact an Admin of your Team and have your User Type changed from Stakeholder to